spryker/spryker-docs/docs/ca/dev/preparation-for-going-live.md

   - Make sure to install all the [security updates](https://docs.spryker.com/docs/scos/user/intro-to-spryker/whats-new/security-updates.html) from all Spryker packages.
   - Make sure to install all the security updates from all external packages.
 [Security checker](https://docs.spryker.com/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/spryker-security-checker.html) can be used.
 - *Compliance and Legal Checks* - Consult your legal team to ensure the platform complies with relevant legal and regulatory requirements, especially for international operations.
 Check [Guidelines for new GDPR rules](https://docs.spryker.com/docs/scos/user/intro-to-spryker/support/guidelines-for-new-gdpr-rules.html) as a starting point.
+- *Admin panel ACL set up and verification*.
+Ensure that the admin Access Control List (ACL) setup is configured correctly to manage user permissions and access rights within the system's administrative interface.

 ### Testing

 - *Test deployments*.
 [Test your deployments locally](/docs/scos/dev/tutorials-and-howtos/howtos/howto-do-better-deployments.html#bootstrap-with-codedeployymlcode) to understand how your application will perform and work when deployed.
 - *Test All Payment options*.
 Before deploying your payment options, test them locally.
 For more information, see [HowTo: Debug payment integrations locally](/docs/scos/dev/tutorials-and-howtos/howtos/howto-debug-payment-integrations-locally.html).
 - *User Acceptance Testing (UAT)*.
-Besides internal testsing, conducting extensive UAT to validate the functionality and user experience from an end-user perspective is always a great idea before opening your system publicly.
+Besides internal testing, conducting extensive UAT to validate the functionality and user experience from an end-user perspective is always a great idea before opening your system publicly.
 If applicable, ensure the platform's compatibility and optimal performance across various devices and browsers

 ### SEO ###